 An Australian court has ruled that publishers are legally responsible for comments on their content left by readers via social media platforms.
 The decision is a rejection of an appeal filed by Australian media companies against a 2019 ruling which deemed publishers liable for any comments related to their content posted on sites like Facebook and Twitter.

 The original case revolved around convicted felon Dylan Voller, who sued a number of news organisations over what he considered “defamatory” comments left by users on these publishers’ Facebook pages in response to their coverage of him.
 The court ruled in favour of Voller, concluding that the media organisations were legally responsible for the publication of all comments left on their social media profiles.

 Despite their protests, the media companies’ appeal was rejected by the High Court of Australia, who asserted that, as page administrators have the power to “prevent, or block, the posting of comments by third parties”, they bear the responsibility for any comments left on their Facebook pages.

-The ruling is a controversial, with some commentators fearing that the decision could cause a stifling of free speech online by effectively forcing media companies to remove any potentially libellous user comments.
+The ruling is controversial, with some commentators fearing that the decision could cause a stifling of free speech online by effectively forcing media companies to remove any potentially libellous user comments.

 TikTok and Shopify expand partnership

 TikTok will trial an ecommerce offering in the UK, US, and Canada.
 TikTok Shopping will debut in the markets through a select number of Shopify merchants, marking an extension of the partnership between the two firms.